samuelmahr/appt-scheduling/README.md

 1. by trainer
 2. by start/end for a trainer

 This will only need one endpoint.
-It will work well as a list endpoint with query params, and based on what query params is how it's filtered when querying the database
+It will work well as a list endpoint with query params, and based on what query params is how it's filtered when querying the database.

 If there are additional query params added that are unexpected, they will be ignored.

+If there are no params submitted, it will return all appointments

+The accepted time format for start/end params is`time.RFC3339`

+Again, I did not add pagination to start, but if a business case required it (tables to display), then I would add it in

 #### Create Appointment
 My assumption is that you can list appointments that a trainer is available and then pick a time slot to create an appointment.